HabitatMap/HabitatMap/pages/about/index.md

   <div class="split--50 split--padding-left">
     <p class="heading heading--small">
       HabitatMap is an environmental technology non-profit building open-source, free, and low-cost environmental monitoring and data visualization solutions.
-Our tools empower organizations and citizen scientists to measure pollution and advocate for equitable solutions to environmental health issues.
+Our tools empower organizations and community scientists to measure pollution and advocate for equitable solutions to environmental health issues.
 We focus on low-income communities and communities of color living with disproportionate environmental burdens.
     </p>

     <button class="read-more-button js--show-next">Read more</button>